 4. Enlarge your perspective

-Every family, and every mother, has her own unique set of values and principles to parent by.
-Our mom friends are the voices that give us alternative opinions to consider, that force us to confront the flaws in our logic, and inject fresh perspective into our parenting and other relationships.
+Every family, and every mother, has her own unique set of values and principles to parenting.
+Our mom friends are the voices that give us alternative opinions to consider, that force us to confront the flaws in our logic, and inject a fresh perspective into our parenting and other relationships.

 5. Heads up!

 When our mom friends have kids who are older than our children, and when they share their experiences, joys and struggles in parenting their kids, we get a glimpse into what our future holds, about potential pitfalls to avoid, issues to think through, boundaries to set in place, balances to strike.

 6. They cheer us on